andreipfeiffer/css-in-js/README.md

 I got it started with Next.js, but it feels fragile.
 The [Glamor official example](https://github.com/vercel/next.js/tree/canary/examples/with-glamor) throws an error regarding `rehydrate`.
 When commenting it out, it works, but not sure what the consequences are.

 - it looks like an unmaintained or abandoned package
-- documentation is so and so
+- documentation is pretty minimal
 - lacks any TS support
 - has a lot of documented experimental features, marked as "buggy"
 - it feels like a side/internal project at FB, that is not used anymore.